synacktiv/ica2tcp/README.md

 # About Ica2Tcp

 Ica2Tcp is a C tool allowing to proxy any TCP connection inside an Citrix ICA connection.
 It is to Citrix what `ssh -D` is to SSH.
+Additional information can be found here: https://www.sstic.org/2022/presentation/ica2tcp/

 # Disclaimer

 This tool was developped as an internship project and is still under developpment.
 It is published "as is", so some parts of the code are still a bit dirty.
+Thus, you may experience some occasional crashes.
 A cleaner version is in progress and will be released soon.
 However, any remark concerning this version is welcome !

 # Build the tool